Minsky/SO_Question_AndroidInjectionInTestsWithDagger/README.md

 This project presents a complete solution of an Android problem I had, when trying to replace components in integration tests injected by Dagger 2.11 with AndroidInjector.

-The git hub repository was initially create to prepare for a question on StackOverflow.
-While writing the problem and every single problem in my implementation got solved.
+The git hub repository was initially created to prepare for a question on StackOverflow.
+While writing the problem, stumbling in SO again, every single problem in my implementation got solved.
 So the question never appeared @ StackOverflow.
 The code works as of October 2017.

 ### Here some notes and errors follow, which occurred and were solved or workarounded in the process of implementing this solution: